ara3d/bim-open-schema/source-code.md

 # Contributing to and Understanding the Code

-This repository only contains a specification document, and sample file.
-Our core tools and libraries are maintained in the [Ara 3D SDK repository](https://github.com/ara3d/ara3d-sdk):
+This repository contains the specification documents, and sample file.

+Most of our open-source tools and libraries are maintained in the [Ara 3D SDK repository](https://github.com/ara3d/ara3d-sdk).

 ## Code Organization